Jonah Sunday School Lesson for Children

-2. Cut them out and color the faces (or print them on different colors of paper, or use the colored patterns.
+2. Cut them out and color the faces, or print them on different colors of paper, or use the colored patterns.

 3. Glue the faces to separate pieces of paper or glue a craft stick to the bottom of each face so that you can hold them up.
 Have them ready to show the class during the lesson.

 Have you ever played "Hide and Seek"?
 It's a fun game isn't it?
 It's fun to try and find a really good hiding place and see how long it takes someone to find you.
 It wouldn't be very fun, though, if every time you hid somewhere the person looking for you knew exactly where you where, would it?

 Our story today is about a man who tried to play hide from God, only he wasn't having any fun.
 This is how it happened.